agourlay/post-on-my-fridge/Readme.md

 [![Build Status](https://travis-ci.org/agourlay/post-on-my-fridge.png?branch=master)](https://travis-ci.org/agourlay/post-on-my-fridge)

-This application focus on realtime interactions and simplicity.
+This application focuses on realtime interactions and simplicity.

 The backend is written in Scala 2.10 using Akka actor's model and Spray for the rest/http interface.